polysquare/polysquare-cmake-linter/README.md

-The reason for this is that paths which are separated by spaces may be treated as separate arguments when passed down the function call chain and this can lead to unintended behaviour.
+The reason for this is that paths which are separated by spaces may be treated as separate arguments when passed down the function call chain and this can lead to unintended behavior.
 This is especially problematic on Windows, where the standard directory layout frequently has directories with spaces in their names.